Om-Shankar-01/ShelfIt/README.md

 *An Android application for discovering and browsing books, powered by the Google Books API.*

-It provides a clean and intuitive interface for users to search for any book and view its details.
+It provides a clean and intuitive interface for users to search for any book and view its details like page count, average rating, authors, language and more.
 The app is designed with a focus on solid architecture and a smooth user experience.

 ## Screenshots
 <table align="center">